Echotengli/Echotengli.github.io/_posts/2025-09-06-Why-Meetings.md

 Academic meetings take many forms.
 Some focus on reporting progress, such as group meetings; others emphasize information delivery, like lectures and webinars.
 Workshops encourage interaction and co-creation.
 Large-scale academic gatherings, such as annual meetings or international conferences, are more like community-wide events for an entire discipline.

-In my opinion, a meeting is an opportunity for exchange and discussion.
+In my opinion, **a meeting is an opportunity for exchange and discussion**.

 ## Why attend meetings?